gucci-ninja/Soft-Eng-Lecture-Notes/3B/3A04/README.md

 - change in one class may lead to cascading updates to other classes
 - tight-coupling can be removed with new classes or inheritance
 - there should be easy expansion, simplicity and elegance
-- improvements in information hiding help system to be more cohesive
+- improvements in information hiding help system to be more cohesive (info hiding = hiding decisions that are most likely to change)
 - makes systems easier to modify
 - 7 +- 2 is a useful guideline - difference between small and large scale projects is amount of nesting btwn modules
 - possible architecture for **video games** consists of